 - 1. Open the spreadsheet in Axiom Software. - 2.
 On the Axiom Designer tab, in the Developer group, click Tools > Add a Control Sheet > Default. - 3.
-Configure the Control Sheet as appropriate to meet the intended use of the file. - For example, if you wanted to use this spreadsheet as a driver file, you would have to complete the settings to enable Save Type 3. - 4.
-Modify the sheet or sheets as necessary to meet the intended use of the file. - For example, if you are creating a driver file, you would need to ensure that Column A and Rows 1-3 contained the correct information. - 5.
-If desired, save the file to the appropriate location in the file repository using Axiom Explorer.
+Configure the Control Sheet as appropriate to meet the intended use of the file.

+For example, if you wanted to use this spreadsheet as a driver file, you would have to complete the settings to enable Save Type 3.

+4. Modify the sheet or sheets as necessary to meet the intended use of the file.

+For example, if you are creating a driver file, you would need to ensure that Column A and Rows 1-3 contained the correct information.